Back to Blog Home

 Monitoring Django Application Performance Errors with Sentry

-Sentry is an application monitoring platform that allows developers to track errors and performance data.
+Sentry is an application performance monitoring platform that allows developers to track errors and performance data.

 In this tutorial, we’ll show you how to add Sentry to a Django application so that you can track and resolve any errors or performance issues that occur while your application is in production.